SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/AppGyver/3 Details Page/3_2 Logic Building for Scan button/Readme.md

  ![Scan](Images/04.png)

 6. Connect the nodes of <b>Component tap</b> and <b>Action sheet</b>. <br><br>
-Now open the binding menu for the <b>Action sheet options</b> under the component’s properties on the right-hand side.
+Now, select <b>Action sheet</b> and open the binding menu for the <b>Action sheet options</b> under the component’s properties on the right-hand side.

 ![Scan](Images/05.png)